HansrajMathakar/Stellar-consensus-protocol/Notes/README.md

 # Replication

+**Leader election**
 1. Two servers play “master” and “slave” roles.
 Clients send operations (both READ and WRITE) to Leader.
-Leader forwards WIRTE operations to one or more followers.
+Leader forwards WRiTE operations to one or more followers.
 Finally, leader replies to client.

+**Challenges**
 Non-deterministic operations.
 No network partition—if leader cannot reach to followers, then the data will be inconsistent.
 State transfer between leader and followers.
 How to bring up a new follower after existing follower becomes leader.

+**Quorum concensus algorithm**
 A distributed system is a set of processes working together to form a complete system.
 Sometimes, it’s important that some processes agree on a result or a change of state before it’s actually reflected by the system.
 Quorum represents the number of participants required to agree on a result before it can be applied.

-Raft alogorithm
+**Raft alogorithm**
 leader election
 log replication
 safety

+**How to choose a leader**
 The process of choosing a leader from a pool of machines.
 Leader election is the process of determining a process as the manager of some task distributed among several processes

+**Why leader**
 Centralized control simplifies data and task synchronization.
 It is a single point of failure, but solution is to choose a new leader upon failure.
 Many algorithms for leader election.

+**when leader election**
 During system startup or when an existing leader fails reported by either its own heartbeat or its clients.
 A client that gets no response from the leader for a predefined time-out interval suspects a failure and initiates leader election.

+**Raft Noval features**
 Strong Leader
 Log entries only flow from the leader to other servers.
 Easier management of the replicated log.